getify/Functional-Light-JS/manuscript/ch4.md

 We name the array output of `words(..)` as `wordsFound`.
 The input of `unique(..)` is also an array, so we can pass the `wordsFound` into it.

 Back to the candy factory assembly line: the first machine takes as "input" the melted chocolate, and its "output" is a chunk of formed and cooled chocolate.
-The next machine a little down the assembly line takes as its "input" the chunk of chocolate, and its "output" is a cut-up of piece of chocolate candy.
+The next machine a little down the assembly line takes as its "input" the chunk of chocolate, and its "output" is a cut-up piece of chocolate candy.
 Next, a machine on the line takes small pieces of chocolate candy from the conveyor belt and outputs wrapped candies ready to bag and ship.

 ![](images/fig3.png)

 The candy factory is fairly successful with this process, but as with all businesses, management keeps searching for ways to grow.

-To keep up with demand for more candy production, they decide to take out the conveyor belt contraption and just stack all three machines on top of each other, so that the output valve of one is connected directly to the input valve of the one below it.
+To keep up with demand for more candy production, they decide to take out the conveyor belt contraption and just stack all three machines on top of one another, so that the output valve of one is connected directly to the input valve of the one below it.
 There's no longer sprawling wasted space where a chunk of chocolate slowly and noisly rumbles down a conveyor belt from the first machine to the second.

 This innovation saves a lot of room on the factory floor, so management is happy they'll get to make more candy each day!